 The Graph now should look like the screenshot below:

 Step 9: Remove the bars associated with Q1 – Minimum.
 Select the Bars > Format Data Series > Fill & Line > No Fill.
 This will remove the lower part as it is not useful in the Box-Whisker plot and just added initially because we want to plot the stack bar chart as a first step.

 Step 10: Select the Orange bar (Median – Q1) > Format Data Series > Fill & Line > No fill under Fill section > Solid line under Border section > Color > Black.
 This will remove the colors from the bars and represent them just as outline boxes.

 Follow the same procedure for the gray bar (Maximum – Q3) to remove the color from it and represent it as a solid line bar.
-Plot should look like the one in screenshot below:
+The plot should look like the one in the screenshot below:

 This is how we can create Box-Whisker Plot under any version of Excel.
 If you have Excel 2016 and above, you anyway have the direct chart option for the Box-Whisker plot.
 Let’s end this article with some points to be remembered.